 When you're considering a new partnership

-In business, there are very few people you can trust.
+In business, there are few people you can trust.
 Those quality characters you do come across in life aren't necessarily as common as you'd like, so be very careful about who you go into business with.

 When you're sending work over to a client to approve

 If you've got something like a new website design concept or piece of copywriting to show a client for approval and something doesn't feel right, then it's probably wrong.
 Trust your instinct and spend more time perfecting the project before you seek feedback from your client.
-Only when you're completely satisfied with your work should you send something across.
+Only when you're satisfied with your work should you send something across.

 When someone phones your office

 All sorts of people will call your office number every single day.
 Always use your intuition.
 Why is that person calling?
 Are they legitimate?
 And if they start to ask questions, consider why they're asking such questions.
 If something doesn't feel right, then be careful about what you share over the telephone.